 Fees & the Time Cost Calculator Guide

-Join the ACA and our panel on 30 November for a discussion on fees, costs and how to use the Time Cost Calculator Guide to assist fee proposals, negotiations and cost control.
+View this ACA webinar to hear practitioners discuss fees, costs and how the Time Cost Calculator Guide can help as an instrument to contribute to fee proposals and negotiations, and cost control.
 Learn hints and tips from panellists representing different sized practices.
 Free for ACA members!

-Paul Viney, the developer of the ACA Time Cost Calculator Guide, will walk us through how to use the tool and explain how it can provide evidence to support sustainable fee levels for your practice, with the additional benefit of benchmarking practice overheads for similar sized firms.
-Paul will be joined by Sarah Bennett of Six Degrees and Kate Fitzgerald of Whispering Smith, who will share experiences and considerations for fee proposals and negotiations.
+Paul Viney, the developer of the ACA Time Cost Calculator Guide, walks us through how to use the tool and explains how it can provide evidence to support sustainable fee levels for your practice, with the additional benefit of benchmarking practice overheads for similar sized firms.
+Paul is joined by Sarah Bennett of Six Degrees and Kate Fitzgerald of Whispering Smith, who share their own experiences and considerations for fee proposals and negotiations.
 See Speaker bios below.

 *Please note that access to the ACA Time Cost Calculator Guide Tool is only available to ACA Members.